jaredblumer/happeni/README.md

 ## To-Do

-:construction: Plesant Events is currently under construction. :construction:
+:construction: Pleasant Events is currently under construction. :construction:

 The following tasks are yet to be completed: